-22 Creative Ways to Cut Your Food Budget in Half and Still Eat Well
+22 Creative Ways to Save Money on Food and Still Eat Well

 Whether you’re a singleton living off takeout or a mom feeding a growing family, food is something we all have to spend money on, and many of us could stand to spend less than we currently do.

-From the simple and easy to the somewhat extreme, here are 22 smart ways to cut your food budget down drastically.
+From the simple and easy to the somewhat extreme, here are 22 smart ways to save money on groceries.

 1. Create a Grocery Budget

 The first step to saving money on food is to think like a Boy Scout (i.e. “Be Prepared”).
 Setting up a monthly or weekly grocery budget will help you stay on track and keep your spending in check.

 Want proof?
 One woman managed to get by on a mere $4 a day, while another feeds her family of five for only $64 a week.
 They manage these feats by knowing how much they intend to spend before they ever set foot in a store and developing clever ways to make their goals happen.

 2. Plan Your Meals